-The per capita income in Gadsden in 2010 was $17,981, which is lower middle income relative to Alabama and the nation.
-This equates to an annual income of $71,924 for a family of four.
-Gadsden also has one of the higher rates of people living in poverty in the nation, with 30.78% of its population below the federal poverty line.
+The per capita income in Gadsden in 2018 was $22,576, which is lower middle income relative to Alabama and the nation.
+This equates to an annual income of $90,304 for a family of four.
+However, Gadsden contains both very wealthy and poor people as well.

 Gadsden is an extremely ethnically-diverse city.
 The people who call Gadsden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gadsden residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gadsden include English, German, Italian, and Scottish.
+Important ancestries of people in Gadsden include English, Irish, German, Scottish, and Italian.

 The most common language spoken in Gadsden is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Native American languages.